IDF: Israel Defense Forces

 That fiasco now lies well in the company’s tumultuous past, but we still had the Blue Israeli art files and as soon as we announced a reprint of 1967 Sword of Israel with the wonderful die-cut- silky-smooth pieces that have become our standard some hard-core customers began asking if they could have Blue Israelis.

 IDF: Israel Defense Forces, the book, offered the perfect opportunity to provide these to the dedicated players who want them.
 The pieces are the best we’ve found in more than 20 years of making games with cardboard pieces: they’re cut using a new technology that requires far less destructive force than old-style die-cutting.
 That means they don’t have the signature damage to the “back” side of the playing piece (which to the die-cutter is the front side, where the die strikes); both sides are smooth and the cuts are extraordinarily clean thanks to the amazingly sharp steel blades used in the process.
 We have to include a tiny stripe on the back side of the pieces so players can tell them apart.

 The pieces are coated with a thin film that gives them their silky finish; they appear to be far more resistant to fingerprints and other marring than the old-style die-cut pieces.
 And the printing is extremely crisp, to the point where we’ve had to replace a great deal of the artwork in older games reprinted with this process as it shows detail that simply wasn’t visible before.

 The upshot is: if you’re a geek for game pieces, and if you’ve read this far you know that you are, you have to have these.
-And for a brief time, we’re giving it all away to members of our Gold Club.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.